 The Peut-Porter Platform: Crafting Narratives.
 Designing Bodies.

-Fitting neither into Haute Couture nor Prêt-à-Porter, the design platform Peut-Porter forms its own category, interrogating and imagining all that is ‘worn’ in its widest sense.
+We are an all-female design collective based in Peckham, South London.
+We firmly believe in garments to be social reactors that have the power to create interactions.
+Fitting neither into Haute Couture nor Prêt-à-Porter, Peut-Porter forms its own category, interrogating and imagining all that is ‘worn’ in its widest sense.

 Our work results in: